Starman (DC Comics): David Knight

 David Knight, a 1990s DC Comics superhero, was the son of the original Starman and elder brother of the 1990s Starman, Jack.
-He first appeared in Starman (vol. 1) #26 (September 1990), having taken up his father's mantle, and was killed by an assassin in Starman (vol. 2) #0 (October 1994).
-He regularly (annually) appeared to Jack after his death, providing guidance for his brother.
-Toward the end of the series, his ultimate fate was revealed to have been different from what was previously believed (as noted above for the Starman of 1951).
+He first appeared in Starman #26 (September 1990), having taken up his father's mantle, and was killed by an assassin in Starman (vol. 2) #0 (October 1994).
+However, his spirit returns to advise Jack.

-In Starman (vol. 2) #81 (a one-issue revival tying into the Blackest Night event), David's corpse is reanimated as a member of the Black Lantern Corps.
-He unsuccessfully targets Hope and Mason O'Dare, and then confronts Shade, who pulls him into the Shadowlands, imprisoning him there.
-During their confrontation, the Black Lantern mentions his plan to lure Jack into another "talking with David" scene before killing him, a reference to David's prior role in the series.
+In Starman (vol. 2) #81 (a one-issue revival and tie-in to Blackest Night), David temporarily returns as a Black Lantern.

 Jack Knight

 Jack Knight, a 1990s DC Comics superhero, is the son of the original Starman, Ted Knight.
-He wields a cosmically powered staff, but refuses to wear a costume, instead preferring a T-shirt, leather jacket (with star emblem on the back), a Cracker Jack prize sheriff's star, and light-shielding tank goggles.
-A reluctant hero that took up the mantle after David died, he is the protagonist of the comic book series written by James Robinson.
-Jack briefly joined the JSA, but soon retired at the end of the Starman series, passing along his cosmic rod to the JSA's young heroine, Stargirl.
+He wields a cosmically powered staff, but refuses to wear a costume, instead preferring a T-shirt, leather jacket (with star emblem on the back), a Cracker Jack prize sheriff's star, and goggles.
+A reluctant hero who assumes the mantle after David's death, he is the protagonist of the comic book series written by James Robinson.
+Jack briefly joins the JSA, but retires at the end of the Starman series and gives his cosmic rod to Stargirl.

-Thom Kallor/Danny Blaine
+Thom Kallor

-Danny Blaine is a DC Comics superhero of the near future whose identity (but not his full story) is revealed in the 1990s Starman series.
-Danny Blaine was eventually revealed to be Thom Kallor, also known as Star Boy, a DC Comics superhero in the 30th century and a member of the Legion of Super-Heroes.
-He originally had powers similar to Superboy, but later lost them and retained only his innate ability to increase the mass of nearby objects.
-Thom takes on the mantle of Starman in the 21st century with the full knowledge that he will lose his life there.
-The Danny Blaine/Thom Kallor version was inspired by the Kingdom Come depiction of the character, designed by Alex Ross.